sage-code/eve/manual/structure.md

 ```

 ## Declaration order
-Order of regions by default is: {module, import, type, global, function, class, method}.
+Order of regions by default is: {module, import, type, constant, variable, function, class, method}.
 Method and class declarations can be alternated.
 You can define multiple regions of the same type.

-## System variables
+## System constants
-System variable start with prefix "$".
-Before import user can define module attributes.
-These are system variables using zero space indentation.
-System variables are usually loaded from a configuration file (*.cfg) and do not need to be declared explicit.
-They are just known by EVE runtime and can be used in all modules.
+System constants start with prefix "$", usually loaded from a configuration file (*.cfg) and do not need to be declared explicit in _constant_ region.
+They are known by EVE runtime and can be used in all modules.

+**Note:**
-**Note:** System variables are immutable!
+* System constants are immutable!
+* System constants can be defined in a library.

+Several system constants are provided by EVE environment:

+* $eve_home  :eve runtime
+* $pro_home  :project home
+* $eve_lib   :eve lib folder
+* $pro_lib   :project lib folder

 ## Import region